michielhermes/viscol/README.md

 3D configurations of particles.
 Different particles shapes can be displayed such as spheres, cubes and rods and it is easily extendible to other particle shapes.

+## Download ##

+To start you can download the source from [here](/raw/master/docs/viscol.js) or clone the complere repository including examples and documentation.

 ## Documentation ##

 There is a set of examples that demonstrates some possible uses of this project.